cutright/IMRT-QA-Data-Miner/README.md

 Scans a directory for IMRT QA results.

 ### Quick update
 Started working on a bokeh dashboard, feel free to try it out, but it's not ready for prime time.
-ArcCheck coming soon.
 To try it out, set the file path of your delta4 csv output from IQDM in line 23 of trending_delta4.py In a terminal, type:
 `bokeh serve trending_delta4.py`
 Then navigate to the link shown.
 Must have the python library, bokeh, installed.
+Like-wise for trending_arccheck.py.

 <img src="https://user-images.githubusercontent.com/4778878/71692503-ae78e600-2d6f-11ea-9bd6-851d9980972e.png"/>